jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-17-customer-segmentation.md

 Another reason for choosing Normalisation over Standardisation is that our scaled data will *all* exist between 0 and 1, and these will then be compatible with any categorical variables that we have encoded as 1’s and 0’s (although we don't have any variables of this type in our task here).

 In our specific task here, we are using percentages, so our values are _already_ spread between 0 and 1.
 We will still apply normalisation for the following reason.
 One of the product areas might commonly make up a large proportion of customer sales, and this may end up dominating the clustering space.
-If we normalise all of our variables, even product areas that make up smaller volumes, will be spread proportionately between 0 and 1!
+If we normalize all of our variables, even product areas that make up smaller volumes, will be spread proportionately between 0 and 1!

 The below code uses the in-built MinMaxScaler functionality from scikit-learn to apply Normalisation to all of our variables.
 The reason we create a new object (here called data_for_clustering_scaled) is that we want to use the scaled data for clustering, but when profiling the clusters later on, we may want to use the actual percentages as this may make more intuitive business sense, so it's good to have both options available!